ashkan-abbasi66/OCTseg-Zeiss/Readme.md

 - A corresponding RNFL thickness map is computed and saved as a `.png` file.
 - All outputs are stored in the directory specified by `--log_path`.

+**Notes**:
+- **Optic disc exclusio**n: RNFLT is typically reported after excluding the optic disc region.
+For simplicity, this script computes RNFLT directly from the layer segmentation results without disc exclusion.
+- **Colormap choice**: Here, a grayscale colormap is used for visualization.
+Commercial devices usually employ a different colormap (e.g., jet) for better visual contrast.

 # Reference
 1. The dataset has been prepared based on this paper: